Draw a circle representing the Earth (mass \(M_\oplus\)), with 8 equally-spaced point masses, m, placed

 The Earth has mass \(M_\oplus\) and the Moon has mass \(M_{moon}\).
-The red dots along the circumference of the
+The red dots along the circumference of the Earth represent point-masses, m. |

 a) What is the gravitational force due to the Moon, \(\vec{F}_{moon, cen}\), on a point at the center of the Earth?
-Recall that vectors have both a magnitude (arrow length) and a direction (arrow head).

-represents the force of the Moon on a point at the center of the Earth.
+The Earth experiences a gravitational force from the Moon.
+The red vector represents the force of the Moon on a point at the center of the Earth. |

 b) What is the force vector on each point mass, \(\vec{F}_{moon}\), due to the Moon?
-Draw these vectors at each point.
+Draw these vectors at each

 Each red vector arrow represents the force of the Moon on a given point on the Earth.
 Different points on Earth will experience different forces from the Moon due to their varying distances away from the Moon.

 c) What is the force difference, \(\Delta \vec{F}\), between each point and Earth’s center?
-This is the tidal force.
+This is the tidal

 The black vectors represent the tidal forces, which are the differences between the force vectors at each point along the circumference of the Earth and the force vector at the center of the Earth.